lizlozin/slovenia-adventure-map/README.md

 ## 🚀 View the Map

-Visit the live interactive map: [Slovenia Adventure Map](https://yourusername.github.io/slovenia-adventure-map)
+Visit the live interactive map: [Slovenia Adventure Map](https://lizlozin.github.io/slovenia-adventure-map)

+### 📱 Mobile Usage

+- Tap the "📋 Itinerary" button to view the day-by-day schedule
+- Select any day to focus on specific locations
+- The sidebar automatically closes after selection for better map viewing
+- All features work seamlessly on mobile devices

 ## 📅 Trip Details